Oxegen 2007: Line-up officially announced

-A number of bands also announced themselves for the 2007 festival via their own websites, MySpace or Bebo pages.
-These included Delorentos (Bebo and MySpace) who will be performing on the Pet Sounds Stage on the Saturday this year, The Sounds (MySpace) and The Bravery (MySpace) who have both announced that they will be playing at Oxegen on the Sunday, and The Horrors (MySpace) who announced that they would be playing at Oxegen on the Saturday.
+Several bands announced themselves for the 2007 festival via their MySpace or Bebo pages.
+These included Delorentos (Bebo and MySpace) performed on the Pet Sounds Stage on the Saturday, The Sounds and The Bravery who both announced that they would be playing at Oxegen on the Sunday, and The Horrors who announced that they would be playing at Oxegen on the Saturday.
 The Thrills and The Cribs were previously announced on entertainment.ie.

-More new acts and the full stage line-up for all but the New Bands Stage was announced on the official website on Tuesday 12 June.
+More new acts and the full stage line-up for all but the New Bands Stage was announced on the official Oxegen website on Tuesday 12 June.
 The Futures Stage line-up was then announced on Thursday 21 June.